ethanr33/CWorkbench-compiler/README.md

 ./run.sh <file path>
 ```

-This will compile the input C++ file and emit NASM-compatible assembly to `out.asm`.
+This will compile the input C file and emit NASM-compatible assembly to `out.asm`.

 To compile without running the generated executable: